List of JoJo's Bizarre Adventure characters: Part 1: Phantom Blood

 Bruford (died 1888) was formerly, along with Tarkus, a powerful knight from 16th-century Great Britain that that worked under Mary Stuart sent to fight Jonathan Joestar by Dio's orders.
 After being resurrected, Bruford still possessed a warrior's code of honor as he asked for Dio's blessing to duel Jonathan, once Jonathan made a direct hit on him after destroying his arms, Bruford regained his former humanity from the Hamon slowly destroying his body.
 Accepting his defeat with grace, noting he lost his hatred, Bruford only expressed only content to be reunited with Mary in the afterlife.
-After learning of Jonathan's name, Bruford gives the youth his sword named Luck, which he renamed Pluck before he died and completely turned to ash.
+After learning of Jonathan's name, Bruford gives the youth his sword named Luck, which he renamed Pluck (writing a "P" with his blood) before he died and completely turned to ash.

 In Japanese, he is voiced by Kenjiro Tsuda in the anime, Nobutoshi Canna in the 2006 video game, and Tōru Nara in the 2007 film.
 In English, he is voiced by Tony Oliver.